Wes Anderson talks 'The Phoenician Scheme,' Gene Hackman and his Cannes bus

 ANDERSON: Essentially, you’ve put your finger on the movies that were written for a specific actor, along with Jason in “Asteroid City.”
 Owen and I were talking about Gene Hackman by the time we had 10 pages of a script.
 Ralph was the idea for the character in “Grand Budapest” before there was even one page.
 But I never had one where I thought of someone in such a tight close-up.
 With this movie, somehow it’s the face and the eyes and the closest close-up.

-AP: After Gene Hackman's death, Bill Murray and others talked about the tough time he gave you while making “The Grand Budapest Hotel.”
+AP: After Gene Hackman's death, Bill Murray and others talked about the tough time he gave you while making “The Royal Tenenbaums."

 ANDERSON: First of all, Gene Hackman, one of the greatest movie actors ever.
 He did enjoy the movie, I think, between action and cut.
 He said, "That's when I have a good time."
 But he really didn't enjoy the parts in between, which is most of the time.
 He wasn't wildly taken with the script in the first place.
 I don't think he loved the idea of being that guy.
 I think he thought: "There's a lot of things I don't like about this man and I'm not sure I want to live as him."